lkendrickd/httpapi/README.md

 ## Developer Guide: Adding New Endpoints
-Follow these steps to add new endpoints to the FastAPI service, using thid /system-info endpoint as an example.
+Follow these steps to add new endpoints to the FastAPI service, using thr /system-info endpoint as an example.

 #### Step 1: Create a Handler Function
 First, add a new handler function in src/service/handlers.py: